MicroEJ/docs/VEEPortingGuide/mock.rst

 Usage
 -----

-The following steps should be followed to create a mock using Mock Framework:
+The following steps should be followed to create a mock using the Mock Framework:

-- Create a Mock Framework Property to bind the native method to mock to the mock UI,
+- Create a Mock Framework Property to bind the native method to the mock UI,
 - Create a Dashboard,
 - Add widgets.